MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-conditional-access-authentication.md

 When message shown is AADSTS53000, the error can be related to either multifactor authentication or conditional access policy.

 First, check if multifactor authentication is enabled in Dataverse following steps in [AADSTS50076](#sharepoint-document-grid-warning-aadsts50076-or-aadsts50079).
-If needed enable the Dataverse multifactor authentication.
+Enable the Dataverse multifactor authentication if not already enabled.

 If multifactor authentication is enabled on both Dataverse and SharePoint, then you need to check SharePoint conditional access.